 Portulaca oleracea subsp. oleracea, Portulaca neglecta, Portulaca retusa, Portulaca consanguinea, Portulaca fosbergii, Portulaca hortensis, Portulaca intermedia, Portulaca latifolia, Portulaca marginata, Portulaca officinarum, Portulaca olitoria, Portulaca parvifolia, Portulaca pilosa var. marginata, Portulaca retusa, Portulaca sativa, Portulaca suffruticosa, Portulaca sylvestris

 Portulaca oleracea is an annual succulent, frequently branching at the base and forming a spreading mat up to 6 inches (15 cm) tall and up to 2 feet (60 cm) across.
 The stems are round, thick, succulent, and range in color from light green to reddish-brown.
-The leaves are fleshy, oval to spoon-shaped and up to 1 inch (2.5 cm) long.
+The leaves are fleshy, oval to spoon-shaped, and up to 1 inch (2.5 cm) long.
 They are usually shiny green, sometimes becoming reddish-purple in bright sunlight.
 The flowers are yellow and up to 0.25 inches (0.5 cm) in diameter.
 They open singly at the center of the leaf cluster for only a few hours on sunny mornings.
 Seeds are formed in a tiny pod, which opens when the seeds are mature.

 It is grown as an annual plant, so it has no USDA hardiness zone.